In the previous part, we saw some open-source alternatives that you can use as a service or self-host.

 Jitsi is a video conferencing tool, which provides an alternative to Google Meet or Zoom.
 You can use the jitsi cloud to host your meeting or you can also self-host the project using either docker or bare metal on Ubuntu server.

 Self-hosting is not as simple as other projects we have seen so far, so using the cloud option makes more sense here.
 However, they do provide an option for it which is totally awesome and for many use-cases, it would really make sense to have a self-hosted solution.

 Talking about async communications, we often don't know when the other person is available.
 This problem was nicely solved by Calendly but since we are talking about open-source solutions, let's take a look at its alternative which is Cal.com.

-It is a scheduling infrastructure that provides both cloud solutions as well as self-hosted choices.
+It is a scheduling infrastructure that provides both self-hosted as well as cloud solutions.
 The licensing here is a bit tricky, it keeps the AGPLv3 license, to simply put it, you can fork/clone this repository but cannot keep it private.